Kimbsy/clunk/README.md

 ## Getting Started

+Have a look at the games in the `examples` directory.

 To make a simple game start with the `clunk.core/game` function and run it with `clunk.core/start!`:

 ``` Clojure